zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ## Combination Rules

-The NMS system has several permission combination methods, which can be confusing if a user is not aware of them.
-This document is details how RBAC information is combined for this purpose.
+NGINX Management Suite has several permission combination methods, which can be confusing if a user is unaware of them.
+This document details how RBAC information is combined for this purpose.

 {{< note >}} These combination rules document the current behavior, but this behavior is not officially supported and is subject to change.
-It is recommended that the roles are set up according to the best practices, which will alleviate much of the confusion around these roles. {{< /note >}}
+We recommend setting up the roles according to the best practices, which will alleviate much of the confusion around them. {{< /note >}}

 ### Multiple Permissions on the Same Object are Additive

 If a role has multiple permissions for the same feature, the resulting permissions is additive, i.e. the user will get access to all objects listed.

-In particular, if permissions with Objects: None is created along with another permission that sets objects, the resulting access will be all of the allowed objects.
+In particular, if permissions with "Objects: None" are created along with another permission that sets objects, the resulting access will be all of the allowed objects.

 ### There can be only one CRUD value for each feature

-For a given feature (e.g. ENVIRONMENT-MANAGEMENT), there can be only one CRUD level for that feature.
-In particular, the levels will be unioned together and so all allowed objects will get the CRUD levels for any object.
+For a given feature (for example, ENVIRONMENT-MANAGEMENT), there can be only one CRUD level.
+In particular, the levels will be merged together, so all allowed objects will get the CRUD levels for any object.

 #### Example 1

 A role gives READ access to env1 and READ, UPDATE, DELETE access to env2.
-The NMS system will combine these two permissions and it will result in READ, UPDATE, DELETE access to both env1 and env2.
+NGINX Management Suite will combine these two permissions, resulting in READ, UPDATE, DELETE access to both env1 and env2.

 #### Example 2

 A role gives READ access for the All environments object, and CREATE, READ, UPDATE, DELETE access to env1.
-The NMS system combines these permissions and will result in CREATE, READ, UPDATE, DELETE access to All environments (including env1).
+NGINX Management Suite combines these permissions, resulting in CREATE, READ, UPDATE, DELETE access to All environments (including env1).

 ### Assigning access to an object in a different feature, adds access to that object within the parent feature

-Several features have other objects as part of their permissions schema (e.g. the APP-MANAGEMENT permission contains the Environments object).
+Several features have other objects as part of their permissions schema (for example, the APP-MANAGEMENT permission contains the Environments object).
 When access is given to that object as part of another feature, the object is added to the relevant feature at the level of the existing permissions.

 #### Example 1

 A role gives READ access to env1 within the ENVIRONMENT-MANAGEMENT feature.
 The role also gives READ access to env2 within the APP-MANAGEMENT feature.
-NMS will combine the permissions and grant READ access in the ENVIRONMENT-MANAGEMENT feature to both env1 and env2.
+NGINX Management Suite will combine the permissions and grant READ access in the ENVIRONMENT-MANAGEMENT feature to both env1 and env2.

 #### Example 2

 A role gives READ and UPDATE access to env1 within the ENVIRONMENT-MANAGEMENT feature.
 The role also gives READ access to env2 within the APP-MANAGEMENT feature.
-NMS will combine the permissions and grant READ and UPDATE access within the ENVIRONMENT-MANAGEMENT feature to both env1 and env2.
-Note that the APP-MANAGEMENT feature will not be affected by the combination of permissions.
+NGINX Management Suite will combine the permissions and grant READ and UPDATE access within the ENVIRONMENT-MANAGEMENT feature to both env1 and env2.
+Note that the combination of permissions will not affect the APP-MANAGEMENT feature.

 #### Example 3

 A role gives READ access to env1 within the ENVIRONMENT-MANAGEMENT feature.
 The role also gives full CREATE, READ, UPDATE, DELETE access to env2 within the APP-MANAGEMENT feature.
-NMS will combine permissions and grant READ access in the ENVIRONMENT-MANAGEMENT feature to both env1 and env2.
+NGINX Management Suite will combine permissions and grant READ access in the ENVIRONMENT-MANAGEMENT feature to both env1 and env2.
 Note that this combination does not affect the APP-MANAGEMENT feature.

 ### Customer Cases